singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/Documentation/mpe-contract/index.md

 ### `open_channel`

-Opens a payment channel with the specified amount of ASI (FET) tokens in cogs (taken from MPE) and expiration time.
+Opens a payment channel with the specified amount of ASI (FET) tokens in AFET (taken from MPE) and expiration time.

 ##### args:

 - `account` (Account): The account object used to send the transaction.
 - `payment_address` (str): The address of the payment recipient.
 - `group_id` (str): The ID of the payment group.
-- `amount` (int): The amount of ASI (FET) tokens in cogs to deposit into the channel.
+- `amount` (int): The amount of ASI (FET) tokens in AFET to deposit into the channel.
 - `expiration` (int): The expiration time of the payment channel in blocks.

 ##### returns: